Selah Season | Purpose Life Church

 Fresh Perspective

 Visit another local church or ministry.
 Observe.
 Write down what inspires, challenges, or speaks to you.
+Come back with broader vision.

 Week 07